 Then 2016 brought us Arrival.
 The science fiction space invasion, which has about as much action as I.D.
 Resurgence had character development, is a box office smash at 185 million and counting against a 46 million budget.
 (It’s at 97.5m domestic so Paramount will keep it around till it hits that 100 mark.)
 Arrival is nominated for 8 awards including Best Picture and Best Director.
 Yes, Amy Adams was snub but please don’t cry for her.

 Denis Villeneuve has found commercial and critical success in crafting adult skewing films in a wide range of genres (Kidnap Thriller, Drug War, Space Invasion) making him a rarity.
 Not to mention two of said movies star women while the other film has women making up half the cast.

 Sadly all good things must come to an end.
 Villeneuve’s next film is Blade Runner 2049 starring Harrison Ford and Ryan Gosling.
 I’m not a fan of Blade Runner but I’m at least familiar with the property.
 Obviously he couldn’t stay franchise/reboot free forever.
 Yet it’s sad to see that the next film after the Blade reboot is a Dune reboot.

 This calls to mind the next line of dialogue in Dane Cook’s chocolate milk routine, “I don’t like when the movie Dune is in my drink.”
 Well, I don’t like when a movie studio’s attempt at mining an IP like Dune steals my new favorite director.

 Hopefully it’s a win-win for all.
-The acclaimed director can make fetch…I mean Dune a thing, and the director will get enough money to keep producing successful adult skewing dramas.
+The acclaimed director can make fetch…I mean Dune a thing, and the director will get a big enough paycheck to keep producing successful adult skewing dramas.